 Finally, the 3CBA serves as an umbrella organization that connects appellate lawyers, judges, and staff in the Third Circuit through all of the above activities and others.
 We would love to hear your ideas about how to increase those connections.
 If you are interested in enhancing your professional relationships with the bench and bar, contact Deena Jo Schneider about joining our Membership Committee.

 To continue and expand on the good we have already accomplished, we need involved members.
-You can download our membership form from this website.
-Please join or renew your membership in the 3CBA and get involved!
-Join one or more of our Committees.
-Suggest new program or article ideas or other initiatives.
-And recruit others to join you in supporting our mission.
+You can join or renew your membership online here or download our printed membership form and mail a check.
+Please become active in the 3CBA!
+Join one or more of our Committees; suggest new programs, articles, or other initiatives; and recruit others to support our mission.
 Reach out to any of our officers or other Board members with questions.

 A strong bar association benefits us all: the Courts, the lawyers who practice before them, clients, and the public.
 We look forward to increasing our efforts with your help.